-- 9 The minister may provide infant formula under section 67.1 of this regulation if - (a) a medical practitioner, nurse practitioner or dietitian confirms in writing that - (i) the dependent child for whom a specialized infant formula is to be provided has a medical condition and the specialized infant formula is necessary to treat the medical condition, or

-- (ii) the dependent child for whom the infant formula is to be provided is at risk of contracting a disease that is transmissible through the mother's breast milk, - (b) in the case of a dependent child described by paragraph (a) (ii), the dependent child is under 12 months of age, and - (c) the minister is satisfied that the infant formula is medically required to treat the medical condition or respond to the risk referred to in paragraph (a). - 10 Repealed.
+- 9 The minister may provide infant formula under section 67.1 of this regulation if - (a) a medical practitioner, nurse practitioner or dietitian confirms in writing that - (i) the dependent child for whom a specialized infant formula is to be provided has a medical condition and the specialized infant formula is necessary to treat the medical condition, or - (ii) the dependent child for whom the infant formula is to be provided is at risk of contracting a disease that is transmissible through the breast milk of the dependent child's parent, - (b) in the case of a dependent child described by paragraph (a) (ii), the dependent child is under 12 months of age, and - (c) the minister is satisfied that the infant formula is medically required to treat the medical condition or respond to the risk referred to in paragraph (a). - 10 Repealed.
 [B.C.
 Reg.
 145/2015, Sch.
 2, s.
 16.]